chadapollard/USEQ-Pipeline/README.md

 example:
 treatment_betas="/Volumes/Research_Data/Renew_Diagnostics/Alzheimers_Study/Micro_Array_Data/450k_Data/Whole_Blood/peripheral_blood_betas.csv"

-### 4. Path to Treatment Beta values (Make sure it is a .csv file and that CG's are in the rows and that CHR and START are in the columns)
+### 4. Add the pathname to the Annotation file provided in this repository (Can be either EPIC or 450K depending on which array your data was run on)
 example:
 illumina_annotation="/Volumes/Research_Data/USEQ_Analyses/Annotation_Files/450k_annotation.csv"